mbret/oboku/README.md

 $ npm start
 ```

-## Status

-This project is still under heavy development and is not officialy released yet.

 ## Bugs and feature requests

 Have a bug or a feature request?
 Please search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github/mbret/oboku/issues/new).
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/mbret/oboku/issues/new).

 ## Creators